Cells of the Nervous System

 • Neurons don’t survive transplantation in CNS.
 However, neurons transplanted from embryonic tissue to adult brain grow.

-Neuroglial cells:
+Neuroglial Cells:

 • Neurons and neuroglia are metabolically interdependent.